DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/JobinGlassey_def/index.markdown

-##‘I Am Not A Web Search Result!
-I Am A Free Word’: The Categorization and Commodification of ‘Switzerland’ by Google
+##‘I Am not a Web Search Result!
+I Am a Free Word’: The Categorization and Commodification of ‘Switzerland’ by Google

 ##Anna Jobin and Olivier Glassey